-Thank you for your interest in THE LAND OF YESTERDAY and THE SPINNER OF DREAMS.
+Thank you for your interest in my books.
 Below, you will find my official bio, book info, blurbs, and high-resolution author and cover images.
-For additional information or inquiries, please message me through my literary agent, Thao Le at thao (at) dijkstraagency.com.
-For requests regarding media, ARCS, or events, please contact my publicist kristopher.kam (at) harpercollins.com.
+For additional information or inquiries about media, ARCS, or events, please message me through my literary agent, Thao Le at thao (at) dijkstraagency.com.

 K. A. Reynolds is a poet and author from Winnipeg, Canada, currently residing in Vermont, USA.
 Her superpowers include daydreaming, smiling, and saving spiders from certain peril.
 When not typing, hiking, or tripping up the stairs, she enjoys swapping bad jokes with her numerous offspring, herding various furry beasts, and reading strange and colorful tales expertly crafted by other imagination astronauts in love with words.
 Visit her at www.kareynoldsbooks.com.

 Age Range: 8-12

 A tender and fantastical adventure story perfect for fans of Coraline.

 After Cecelia Dahl’s little brother, Celadon, dies tragically, his soul goes where all souls go: the Land of Yesterday—and Cecelia is left behind in a fractured world without him.

 Her beloved house’s spirit is crumbling beyond repair, her father is imprisoned by sorrow, and worst of all, her grief-stricken mother abandons the land of the living to follow Celadon into Yesterday.